What are the first steps?

 Where does the coaching part come in?

+For some clients it doesn’t; for others it’s an important part of our work.
 Counselling is often about making sense of the past to help with the present, while coaching can be more about untangling the present to help with the future.
 It may be that clarity on what’s happening now is all you’re after.
-But if that clarity comes and you wonder what’s next, that’s when we can look at how coaching might help you move forward.
-This might, for instance, take the form of supporting you as you plan and put into action any changes you’ve decided to make in your life.
+But if clarity comes and you wonder what’s next, we can look at how coaching might help you move forward.

 Why did you become a counsellor?

-As the complexity of these artists’ internal worlds came into focus, I wondered if some brief counselling skills training might be a good idea.
-It ended up being rather less brief than I’d intended!
-As well as opening up a deep interest in counselling and psychotherapy, I found the training to be a life-changing process.
-Several years later, I’d qualified as a counsellor.
+As I grew increasingly familiar with the complexity of these artists’ internal worlds, I wondered if brief counselling skills training might be wise.
+It ended up being rather less brief than I’d intended and opened up a deep interest in counselling and psychotherapy.
+Many of my counselling clients are musicians or people in the music business — there’s some more about that here.

 How do I know if you’re the right therapist for me?